Hazards of Forging: What Are They?

 Some of the more common hazards of forging are burns and smoke/gas poisoning.
 Working in an industry where smoke or gas are in the surrounding atmosphere all day is damaging, but protective clothing and equipment can reduce this possible damage slightly.
 It is key to take frequent breaks in the fresh air.

-Other possible hazards include:
+Other hazards of forging include:

-• Repetitive strain in the elbow
+- Repetitive strain in the elbow from hammering.

-• Knee strain (due to standing for long hours)
+- Knee strain, due to standing for long hours

 Hazard Protection in the Workplace